matthiaaas/express-file-routing/README.md

 ## Migrating from v2

-The latest version v3 fixed stable support for ESM & CJS compatibility.
-But also **introduced a breaking change** in the library's API.
+The latest version v3 fixed stable support for ESM & CJS compatibility, but also **introduced a breaking change** in the library's API.
 To upgrade, first install the latest version from npm.

 ### Upgrade version